 But I have a question that I truly have never been able to fully understand.
 It’s baffling to me:

 Why is it that sometimes when a spouse leaves the marital home, he or she is angry, bitter and mean to their soon-to-be-ex?

 I hear stories so often about someone whose spouse meets someone else, decides to leave, and then turns into an angry, mean jerk, who wants to battle it out in court and hold an angry grudge forever.
-The person turns it around on the spouse they just left, and makes their entire affair the person they are leaving’s fault.
+The person turns it around on the spouse they just left, and blames their entire affair on that person, like it’s their fault!
 It is truly amazing to me how people can do this.

 Here is the email I received that spawned this article: